Operations

 Intent Signals

-Technology stack (what tools they already use)
+Technology stack (what b2b sales software they already use)

-Content consumption patterns
+Content consumption patterns in your category

 Writing Personalized Cold Emails: The Framework